** Spoilers **

 TL;DR: I went and saw Wonder Woman, I loved it, it made me all:

 FAIR USE NOTICE: This page contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
-I am making such material available in as part of a critical review.
+I am making such material available as part of a critical review.
 I believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.